Tech-ware/Easy-MoE/README.md

 Contributions are what make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make to Easy-MoE are greatly appreciated.

 If you have suggestions for improvements, please fork the repo and create a pull request.
 You can also simply open an issue with the tag “enhancement.”

 Don’t forget to give the project a star!
 Thank you again for your support!

+## Licensing

+This project is licensed under the MIT License - see the LICENSE file for details.

+Don’t forget to give the project a star!
+Thank you again for your support!